-If your application to the program is denied, you may apply for another College of Management graduate program.
-A new application form must be accompanied by a $20 application fee, a new goals essay, updated resume, two new references and test scores and/or assessment scores appropriate to the degree for which you are applying.
+If an application to the program is denied, the applicant may apply for another College of Management graduate program.
+A new application form must be accompanied by the application fee, a new goals essay, updated resume, two new references and test scores and/or assessment scores appropriate to the degree for which the applicant is applying.

 English and Quantitative Competence Assessment

 All College of Management students, except those in special international cohort programs, are expected to demonstrate English and quantitative competence at a level to ensure success in graduate studies.
-If your abilities are assessed to be inadequate for graduate study, you may be required to enroll in appropriate undergraduate courses until your skills have been brought to a satisfactory level.
+Applicants whose abilities are assessed to be inadequate for graduate study may be required to enroll in appropriate undergraduate courses until their skills have been brought to a satisfactory level.
 These undergraduate courses must be successfully completed prior to taking any graduate level courses.